DMWhittington/d20_helper/README.md

 # d20_helper
-Tool for rolling dice in d20 games
+Command line tool for rolling dice in d20 games.
+Mostly, an excuse to play around in Rust.